It's the Easter Beagle, Charlie Brown

 It's the Easter Beagle, Charlie Brown! is the 12th prime-time animated TV special based on the comic strip Peanuts by Charles M. Schulz.
-In the United States, it debuted on CBS on April 9, 1974 at 8 PM.
+In the United States, it debuted on CBS on April 9, 1974, at 8 p.m., five days before Easter.

 It's the Easter Beagle, Charlie Brown received an Emmy nomination for Outstanding Children's Special at the 27th Primetime Emmy Awards in 1975.
 It was one of two Peanuts specials nominated that year, along with Be My Valentine, Charlie Brown, but they both lost to Yes, Virginia, there is a Santa Claus (another Bill Melendez production).